thedmd/imgui-node-editor/Readme.md

 ### Dependencies

-Code is using own copy of ImGui v1.50 WIP with modifications:
+Code is using own copy of [ImGui v1.67 WIP with modifications](https://github.com/thedmd/imgui/tree/combined):
  * New: [Stack Based Layout](https://github.com/ocornut/imgui/pull/846) implementation
- * New: Added option to disable creation of global context.
-That simplifies management of multi-context environment by removing issues with static initialization.
-Required in work derived from this project.
  * New: Add ImMatrix for stacked transformation.
 This is pulled from derived project.
- * Changed: Made ImGuiStyle shareable between contexts.
-Required in work derived from this project.
- * Changed: Don't clamp negative mouse coordinates to 0.
-Clamping caused problems with dragging nodes and canvas scrolling.
-Also was inconsistent behaviod since right bottom edges of DisplaySide did not clamp.
  * Changed: Ability to scale polygon AA fringe.
 This was needed to achieve nice looking zoomed contend.

 As a backend modified `imgui_impl_dx11` is used.
 Changes: